-According to Fitz Simon (2002), each class of high school dropouts damages the economy," says Bob Wise, president of the Alliance for Excellent Education and former governor of West Virginia.
-"In its current form, the No Child Left Behind Act does little to address the crisis in America's high schools, and Congress must take action to support states and districts put reforms into place that will allow all students, at all levels, to receive the assistance they need to be successful in school and graduate.
+According to Fitz Simons (2002), each class of high school dropouts damages the economy, says Bob Wise, president of the Alliance for Excellent Education and former governor of West Virginia. "in its current form, the Child Left Behind Act does little to address the crisis in America's high schools and congress must take action to support states and districts put reforms into place that will allow all students, at all levels to receive the assistance they need to be successful in school and graduate.
 The economic future and security of the nation depends on it."

-2.3 Socio-Economic Factors causing school Drop outs
+2.3 Socio-economic factors causing school dropouts

 Social refers to how people interact with each other, their norms, values, customs and what is expected of them.
-A person who has not developed socially will have anti social characteristics like impulsiveness, self centeredness, poor social skills, poor interpersonal relationships and an underdeveloped conscience.
+A person who has not developed socially will have anti-social characteristics like impulsiveness, self-centeredness, poor social skills, poor interpersonal relationships and an underdeveloped conscience.
 The agents of socialization include parents, family members, schools, religious organizations, peers and mass media.
 Interaction between the child and the parent is important because parents are figures of autonomy and they determine for the child what is and what is not socially acceptable.

-Family members play a role in educating the child, the grandparents provide a strong background and constant companionship characterized by love and affection.
+Family members play a role educating the child; the grandparents provide a strong background and constant companionship characterized by love and affection.
 The aunts and uncles serve as counselors and mediators.
-The child gets information about life from older children during conversations and playtime.
+The child gets information about life from older children during conservations and playtime.
 School is a great socialization agent where the child learns sharing, winning and losing as part of life.
-Through peer groups the child learns social values i.e. leadership, imitates behavior which are valued by members of the group.
-Religious organizations e.g. churches provide chances for socialization through sermons, bible study, Sunday school classes and these help them to know right and wrong.
-Mass media reflects culture e.g. many television and radio programmes, magazines and newspapers educate the child to relate himself to his culture.
+Through peer groups the child learns social values that is leadership, imitates behavior which are valued by members of the group.

+Religious organizations for example churches provide chances for socialization through sermons, bible study, Sunday school classes and these help them to know what is right and what is wrong.
+Mass media reflects culture for example many televisions and radio programmes, magazines and newspapers educate the child to relate himself to his culture.
 Despite the fact that the family plays a great role in the social development of the child, there have been many changes.
 The extended family is disintegrating a great deal.

-According to Kutnick (1979) school may be stable and long lasting experience offered to many pupils.
-This is especially due to breakdown of moralizing institution such as family/ extended to nuclear from dual parented to single parented and loss of established religion and community.
-Social changes have occurred such that we also have the single parent families, children leading other children as a result of HIV/AIDS killing the parents.
-It is the responsibility of every member of the community to ensure that the values and norms of the community are followed so as to avoid crimes from the Youth.
+According to Kutnick (1979), school may be stable and long lasting experience offered to many pupils.
+This is especially due to breakdown of moralizing institution such as family like extended to nuclear from dual parented to single parented and loss of established religion and community.
+Social changes have occurred such that we also have single parent families, children leading other children as a result of HIV/AIDS killing the parents.
+It is the responsibility of every member of the community to ensure that the values and norms of the community are followed so as to avoid crimes from the youth.